coolcoastcat/coronivia/README.md

 * Added 'advanced' create game options:
     * Pause game between rounds - Owner clicks button to start next round
     * Set the question timeout
+* Configured package.json and added `yarn package` script to build the client and stage files in `./public` for deployment to GCP
+* App is publicly available at https://coronivia-280216.wm.r.appspot.com/

 __v0.0.4__
 * Fully implemented Material UI with consistent UI and visual niceties such as countdown timer for questions